 The primary means of reporting student progress is the report card.
-The report card will be issued each nine (9) week period and will contain academic grades, attendance, conduct and other information.
+The report card will be issued made available for parent access via the district's student system (Focus) each nine (9) week period and will contain academic grades, attendance, conduct and other information.